Automated Patch Assessment for Program Repair at Scale: Experimental Results

 Now we take a look at the effectiveness of RGT tests from previous research.
 RGT tests generated from previous research identifies 9 out of 10 misclassified patches from $D_{correct}$ (the missing one is \textit{patch1-lang-35-ACS}).
-From $D_{overfitting}$, a total of 219 overfitting patches are found by the three previous generated RGT tests together.
+From $D_{overfitting}$, a total of 219 overfitting patches are found by the three previously generated RGT tests together (\#F11).
 Recall that $RGT_{Evosuite2019}$ and $RGT_{Randoop2019}$ together identify 274 overfitting patches for $D_{overfitting}$.
-Despite a fewer number of tests, RGT tests from previous research achieve 80\% (219/274) effectiveness compared to our new generated RGT tests.
+Despite a fewer number of tests, RGT tests from previous research achieve 80\% (219/274) effectiveness compared to our newly generated RGT tests.
 Therefore, RGT tests generated from previous research are considered effective and efficient for patch correctness assessment usage.

+Regression test generation is known to be costly and indeed, over 87\% of the time cost in our experiment is spent in test generation.
+Consequently, reusing previously generated RGT test cases is a significant time-saver for patch assessment.
+By sharing a curated dataset of 4 million generated RGT tests, we save 246 computation hours for future researchers (not counting the associated time such as configuration, cluster management, etc).
+More importantly, reusing tests is essential for the scientific community: when experiments and papers are based on the same set of generated tests, the results can be reliably compared one against the others.
+Consequently, our replication dataset helps the community to achieve well-founded results.

 \begin{mdframed} Answer to RQ4: Over 87\% of the time cost of RGT patch assessment is spent in test case generation.
-However, it is possible to reuse previously generated RGT tests for time-saving.
-This also improves scientific reproducibility and coherence because all researchers can assess the APR patches with the same generated tests. \end{mdframed}
+Consequently, it is recommended to durably share previously generated RGT tests for time-saving.
+This also greatly improves scientific reproducibility and coherence because all researchers can assess the APR patches on a given benchmark with the same generated tests. \end{mdframed}

-\subsection{Result of RQ5: Trade-off between Test Generation and Effectiveness of RGT}
+\subsection{Result of RQ5: Trade-off between Test Generation and Effectiveness of RGT Assessment}

-\autoref{fig-rq5-tradeoff} illustrates the average number of test generation corresponds to their effectiveness, respectively indicate as the y-axis and x-axis.
-The results are based on 1000 random groups executed over $D_{overfitting}$ dataset, each of which contains 30 random sequences of RGT test generations.
-Please note that the effectiveness is compared to the whole 30 test generations illustrated in RQ3.
-Recall that $RGT_{Evosuite2019}$ and $RGT_{Randoop2019}$ identify 248 and 148 overfitting patches individually from $D_{overfitting}$.
-Thus, for instance, their 80\% effectiveness means to identify 198 and 118 overfitting patches respectively.

-For both techniques, the more number of test generation, the better effectiveness of RGT assessment.
-Nevertheless, even a small number of test generation obtain 80\% of effectiveness with an average of 4.45 and 2.96 runs respectively.
-To achieve the last 5\% effectiveness(from 95\% to 100\%), the cost of test generations is the most expensive, which require additional 11.2 (\textit{$27.8-16.6$}) and 7.2 (\textit{$23-15.8$}) test generations from $RGT_{Evosuite2019}$ and $RGT_{Randoop2019}$.